 This project is technically feasible and utilizes proven techniques with established methods that have succeeded in similar projects in the past, such as Queen Bess Island Restoration (BA-0202).
-The LA TIG's investment in engineering and design helps ensure that the project would be constructed in a manner that would maximize its likelihood of success.
+The LA TIG's investment in engineering and design helps ensure that the project will be constructed in a manner that will maximize its likelihood of success.
 Habitat enhancements achieved through vegetative plantings and other design elements that minimize inundation of nesting areas will also increase the likelihood of success.
-The project is currently in the final stage of design and the Trustees foresee no delay in the implementation of the proposed restoration action.
+The project is currently in the final stage of design and the Trustees foresee no delay in the implementation of the restoration action.

-Performance monitoring would be performed for up to 5 years following construction to provide an assessment of project progress and help guide corrective actions, if any, to meet the project's goals and objectives.
-The project's success would be determined by comparing quantitative monitoring results to pre-determined performance standards developed by the Trustees defining minimum physical or structural conditions deemed to represent acceptable growth and development.
-Performance criteria and standards for the project would target metrics such as spatial extent, nest surveys, elevation of island fill shortly after construction, and survival of vegetative plantings.
+Performance monitoring will be performed for up to 5 years following construction to provide an assessment of project progress and help guide corrective actions, if any, to meet the project's goals and objectives.
+The project's success will be determined by comparing quantitative monitoring results to pre-determined performance standards developed by the Trustees defining minimum physical or structural conditions deemed to represent acceptable growth and development.
+Performance criteria and standards for the project will target metrics such as spatial extent, nest surveys, elevation of island fill shortly after construction, and survival of vegetative plantings.
 If the performance criteria are satisfied at the Year 5 monitoring event, then the Trustees are confident, based on previous experience, that the project would be successful and no further monitoring would be required.
-Should one or more of the performance criteria not be met, corrective action would be considered to remedy the situation.
+Should one or more of the performance criteria not be met, corrective action will be considered to remedy the situation.
 Potential corrective action options may include: reworking newly placed material or adding additional material to achieve target acreage during construction; replanting vegetation; removal of invasive species; monitoring for an additional period of time to see if the project begins to match anticipated trends, or other actions agreed upon by the Trustees that would correct the deficiency.

-For the reasons discussed above, the Trustees propose partnering with the LA TIG to partially fund the HNC Bird Island Project as a component of the preferred restoration alternative for this NRDA.
-This project would cost-share approximately \$1,650,000 to create coastal island nesting habitat in Terrebonne Parish to restore for the Incident.
-This cost is based on standard costs for coastal island creation in Louisiana and estimates of inflation based on the timing lag for planning, contract award, and construction.
-A portion of the settlement funds received from CITGO would go towards implementing this component of the preferred restoration alternative.
+For the reasons discussed above, the Trustees will provide \$1,650,000 to partially fund the HNC Bird Island Project as a component of the preferred restoration alternative for this NRDA.
+This contribution will create coastal island nesting habitat in Terrebonne Parish to address injuries to coastal island nesting birds from the Incident.
+The cost is based on standard costs for coastal island creation in Louisiana and estimates of inflation based on the timing lag for planning, contract award, and construction.
+A portion of the settlement funds received from CITGO will go towards implementing this component of the preferred restoration alternative.